railwayapp/docs/src/docs/reference/plans.md

 - Max 100 GB of Disk (Soft cap)
 - Max 5 members per project

-The Developer Plan is meant for serious hobbyist use-cases.
-We do urge companies to upgrade to the Teams plan for a commercial license to use Railway.
+The Hobby Plan is meant for serious hobbyist use-cases.
+We recommend you upgrade to the Pro plan for a commercial license to use Railway.

-### Upgrading to the Developer Plan
+## Team -> Pro

+The Team plan will now be known as the Pro plan.
+A Pro seat will still cost $20 / mo (plus usage).
+Over time we will start to gate advanced features into this plan, like Regions, Replicas, and a whole lot more to come.

+If you’re running a Team or are a member of a Team on Railway, no action is required.
+Here’s what will happen on August 1, 2023:

+- Your Team plan will be updated to Pro
+- You will start incurring charges for network egress at $0.10 per GB, and you will be able to see the network egress usage on the Railway Dashboard

+**Tier Offering**

+- Default up to 32 GB RAM
+- Default up to 32 vCPU cores
+- Up to 2 TB of Disk

+If you need more limits as your application scales, reach out to us within your direct support channel.
+We would be more than happy to bump up those limits on a case-by-case basis.
+Note: Companies who wish to use Railway for commercial use must be on the team plan.

+## Verification
+Verification is a fraud prevention measure designed to filter out spammy actors while financially incentivizing legitimate actors.

+Verification status depends on a number of factors, including the age and activity of your GitHub account.

+If you have trouble getting verified (often because your GitHub account is not up to the verification standard), don’t fret!
+You are still able to use a credit card and purchase Railway plans.

+## Network egress charges
+From August 1 2023, we will start billing $0.10 / GB for any network egress on the platform.
+We will not charge for any ingress.

+We’re obligated to charge for network in order to disincentivize platform abuse.
+According to our calculations, this should be negligible for most workloads.

+However, if you are downloading copyrighted movies, prepare to pay!

+## Upgrading your plan

-To upgrade to the Developer Plan on the Usage Pay as you go Model your card must be a valid payment method.
+To upgrade your plan, your card must be a valid payment method.

 This includes: